Sandringham House: Edward VII

-Guests for Sandringham house parties generally arrived at Wolferton railway station, 2.5 miles from the house, travelling in royal trains that ran from St Pancras Station to King's Lynn and then on to Wolferton.
+Guests for Sandringham house parties generally arrived at Wolferton railway station, 2.5 mi from the house, travelling in royal trains that ran from St Pancras Station to King's Lynn and then on to Wolferton.
 The station served the house from 1862 until its closure in 1969.
-Thereafter, the Queen and others staying at the house have generally travelled by car from King's Lynn.
+Thereafter, the Queen and others staying at the house generally travelled by car from King's Lynn.
 Edward established the Sandringham stud in 1897, achieving considerable success with the racehorses Persimmon and Diamond Jubilee.
-Neither his son nor his grandsons evinced as much interest in horses, although the stud was maintained; but his great-granddaughter, Elizabeth II, tried to match Edward's equestrian achievements and bred several winners at the Sandringham Stud.
+Neither his son nor his grandsons evinced as much interest in horses, although the stud was maintained; however, his great-granddaughter, Elizabeth II, tried to match Edward's equestrian achievements and bred several winners at the Sandringham Stud.

 On 14 January 1892, Edward's eldest son and heir, Prince Albert Victor, Duke of Clarence and Avondale, died of pneumonia at the house.
 He is commemorated in the clock tower, which bears an inscription in Latin that translates as "the hours perish and will be charged to our account".